Dilbert66/esphome-vistaECP/README.md

 To use this software you simply place the vistaAlarm.yaml file in your main esphome directory, then copy the *.h and *.cpp files from the vistaEcpInterface directory to a similarly named subdirectory (case sensitive) in your esphome main directory and then compile the yaml as usual.
 The directory name is in the "includes:" option of the yaml.

-## MQTT
-If your preference is to use MQTT instead of ESPHOME, you can use the Arduino sketch from the MQTT-Example diretory.
-It supports pretty much all functions of the ESPHOME implementation.
-To use, simply put the ino and all *.h and *.cpp vista library files in the same sketch directory and compile.
-Read the comments within the sketch for more details.
-The sketch also supports ArduinoOTA (https://www.arduino.cc/reference/en/libraries/arduinoota/) that will enable you to update the code via wifi once the initial upload is done.

 ##### Notes:
 * If you use the zone expanders and/or LRR functions, you might need to clear CHECK messages for the LRR and expanded zones from the panel on boot or restart by entering your access code followed by 1 twice. eg 12341 12341 where 1234 is your access code.

 The yaml attributes should be fairly self explanatory for customization.
 The yaml example also shows how to setup named zones.

 ## Features: